reasonable accommodations for ptsd

 PTSD Reasonable Accommodation Examples

-Just a few examples of reasonable accommodations for PTSD employees include:
+Just a few examples of reasonable accommodations for PTSD include:

 • Flexible scheduling.
 By giving you more flexibility with your schedule, you can more easily attend counseling sessions and therapeutic appointments.